ananace/FList-sharp/README.md

 Just my version of a library for making bots and chat clients to F-Chat, no real such libraries exist after all.

-Note that this is **nowhere** near ready for prime-time use yet.
+Note that this is still a ways away from being ready for prime-time use.

 <hr>
 FList-sharp
 -----------

+A C# library for utilizing the F-List JSON API as well as FChat system.

 ### Working

-- Underlying connection.
+- JSON API
 	- Ticket aquiring.
+	- Character data lookup.
+- FChat connection.
-	- Connection.
+	- Auth & identification.
-	- Basic message parsing.
+	- Message parsing.
-		- Still lacking test data for most message types.
+		- Still lacking test data for a few message types.
+	- Events.
 - Chat extension.
 	- Channel management.
 	- Character management.